Skip to main content

 Clovelly Harbour in North Devon

-Head for the furthermost corner of North Devon today to discover the delightful fishing village of Clovelly and the wildest of coastlines at Hartland Quay where massive Atlantic rollers crash into England in huge plumes of spray.
+Head for the furthest corner of North Devon today to discover Clovelly's delightful fishing village and the wildest coastlines at Hartland Quay, where massive Atlantic rollers crash into England in huge plumes of spray.

 After Clovelly, head further west through the village of Hartland to Hartland Quay to spend a contemplative hour or so, just watching the angry sea crashing over the rocks on this wild and dramatic corner of Devon.
 Storm-bent iron bones of long-distant shipwrecks can still be seen scattered across this part of the coastland.
 If the weather isn’t so good (often the best time for wave-watching) then retire indoors to the Hartland Quay Inn (there’s always a pub handy in Devon when you need one), which offers a good range of local ales and food for hungry visitors.
 If you’ve still time, take in a visit to enjoy the house and gardens at historic Hartland Abbey.
 You’ll be following in the footsteps of Prince William who enjoyed his stag weekend here.